 - Use grocery ads to help them put together a budget for the meal and then actually go shopping.
 Coupons are a great way to add subtraction into your math lessons as well.

 - Set the table.
-Fork on the left, spoon and knife on the right of the plate.
-(Fork and left have 4 letters, spoon, knife and right have 5 letters.)
+An important part of math is learning left and right.
+Your child will need this for creating graphs, following a map, tracking, and charting in math.
+Fork on the left, spoon, and knife on the right of the plate.
+(Fork and left have 4 letters, spoon, knife, and right have 5 letters.)

 - Calendars.
 Encourage your child to help you use a calendar to count days until an event, practice days of the week, months of the year, and recording family events and special days.